Chascoine History, Family Crest & Coats of Arms

 Early Notables of the Chascoine family (pre 1700)

-1535-1577), an English poet, soldier and unsuccessful courtier; John Gascoigne...
-Another 78 words (6 lines of text) are included under the topic Early Chascoine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Chascoine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chascoine family to Ireland

-Some of the Chascoine family moved to Ireland, but this topic is not covered in this excerpt.Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Chascoine family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chascoine family to the New World and Oceana
+Migration of the Chascoine family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Chascoine or a variant listed above were: Thomas Gaskoyne who settled in Virginia in 1619 before the "Mayflower"; Saville Gascoyne settled in Virginia in 1635; Stephen Gascoyne settled with his wife and servants in Barbados in 1680.